LightningMC09/Lightning-Password-Manager/README.md

 ## Credits
 Thanks to Stack Overflow, for being awesome.
-ChatgGPT, for cleaning up my code and writing most of this readme.
+ChatGPT, for cleaning up my code and writing most of this readme.
 Google, for making finding info easy.
 And my Teacher for giving me the basics of this password manager.